Sudan is bleeding in silence: A humanitarian crisis the world cannot ignore

 But there’s also a more profound, more uncomfortable truth: humanitarian suffering in Africa, the lack of Western geopolitical and economic interests in Sudan, contributes to this silence.

-Despite numerous diplomatic efforts, ceasefires in Sudan repeatedly collapse due to deep mistrust among the warring factions and persistent external interference.
-A UK-led conference in London recently failed to establish even a basic contact group for peace talks, as primary Arab mediators like Egypt, Saudi Arabia, and the UAE could not agree on a unified approach, underscoring the fractured international will that hampers negotiations.
+Despite numerous diplomatic efforts, ceasefires in Sudan have repeatedly collapsed due to deep mistrust among the warring factions and persistent external interference.
+A UK-led conference in London recently failed to establish even a basic contact group for peace talks, as primary Arab mediators like Egypt, Saudi Arabia, and the UAE could not agree on a unified approach, underscoring the fractured international will that is hampering negotiations.

 Read more: Health amid collapse: How one woman’s efforts brought hope to Sudanese displacement camps

-Meanwhile, attempts at a ceasefire have been swiftly undermined by both the Sudanese Armed Forces and the Rapid Support Forces.
+Meanwhile, attempts at a ceasefire are swiftly undermined by both the Sudanese Armed Forces and the Rapid Support Forces.
 Both sides in Sudan’s war use social media for propaganda and recruiting, while journalists face threats, censorship, and attacks that block access to reliable news.

 In many cases, fighting starts again just hours after a deal is made.
 There is no trusted group or country that both sides will listen to, and some foreign governments are supporting different sides in the war.